Skip to content

 func(); // Outputs: Hello, world!

-Anyway, what really happened was the instructor took some time to regain his composure before answering “no, you can’t”.
-It was the beginning of a painful grind for the both of them, and the student eventually dropped out two weeks into the course.
+Anyway, what really happened was the instructor took some time to regain his composure before answering, “no, you can’t”.

 My in-laws are tuition teachers.
-They’ve been teaching secondary school and JC students for close to 30 years at this point.
+They’ve been teaching math and physica to secondary school and JC students for close to 30 years at this point.
 To give you a sense of how long they’ve been at it, they’ve now taught students who are kids of ex-students.
-They are clearly good at what they do, and having been in the game for as long as they have they’ve developed a certain intuition about what works and what doesn’t.

 To be clear, not everyone who comes through eventually does well (they make it a point never to ask about how well their students do on their Os or As).
 That being said though, up front you can tell that there are some students that they just can’t help, and they don’t want to waste their time and the student’s time.
 There is an element of receptivity.
-Some people call it “good attitude”, some others call it “try hard”.
+Some people call it “good attitude”; others call it “try hard”.

 Maybe it’s a sense of “I want to learn” or “I want to get better” that makes infinitely easier for someone to teach them.
 It’s like the difference between trying to push a boulder uphill, along a flat surface, or slightly downhill, where the slightest change in incline can make all the difference in the world.